| | | | | | |

 Shikaku Puzzle from Naoki Inaba

 Naoki Inaba has created his own set of free shikaku puzzles.
-They are slightly different than the puzzles shared above since the puzzle grids are not all squares and rectangles.
+They are slightly different than the puzzles shared above since the puzzle grids are irregular shapes.

 Instead of putting the numbers in the grid, the numbers are placed below the puzzle to tell you how to sub-divide the grid.